 - suggestions for a diverse array of contemporary literature and challenging informational texts in a range of subjects.

-- reading, listening, and viewing guidance in the classroom, in school, and in public libraries.
+- Reading, listening, and viewing guidance in the classroom, school, and public libraries.

 We invite you to enroll in our course to meet your professional development goals if you need license renewal, graduate credits, transfer credits to another university or reading certification program, or a refresher course.